Quasiparticle Interference Kernel Extraction with Variational Autoencoders via Latent Alignment: METHODOLOGY

 \subsection{Inference Procedure}

 As shown in Fig. \ref{fig:framework}, the whole model is set frozen at the inference stage.
-Given a new input pair $(\mathcal{Y}, \mathcal{M})$, $\textrm{Encoder}_y$ trained in Step~2 is used to compute the predicted latent representations of the kernel, which is then passed to $\textrm{Decoder}_K$ (trained in Step~1), to finally generate the inferred kernel image.
-Notably, the kernel encoder $\textrm{Encoder}_K$ is not involved during inference, as it serves only as a reference during training in Step~2.
+Given a new input pair $(\mathcal{Y}, \mathcal{M})$, $\textrm{Encoder}_y$ trained in Step~2 is used to compute the predicted latent representations of the kernel, which are then passed to $\textrm{Decoder}_K$ (trained in Step~1), to finally generate the inferred kernel image.
+Notably, the kernel encoder $\textrm{Encoder}_K$ is not involved during inference.